Through the Wire Logo

 Home Previous Next View Product

-4 These are the generations of the heavens and of the earth when they were created in the day that the LORD God made the earth and the heavens,
+4 These are the generations of the heavens and of the earth when they were created, in the day that Jehovah God made earth and heaven.

-5 and every shrub of the field was not yet on the earth, and every plant of the field had not yet sprung up.
-For the LORD God had not caused it to rain upon the earth, and there was no man to till the ground.
+5 And no plant of the field was yet in the earth, and no herb of the field had yet sprung up; for Jehovah God had not caused it to rain upon the earth: and there was not a man to till the ground;

-6 But there went up from the earth a mist and watered all the face of the ground.
+6 but there went up a mist from the earth, and watered the whole face of the ground.

-7 And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
+7 And Jehovah God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.

 Devotional image for Day 2